 Imaginative play can help kids in situations where they feel particularly vulnerable and emotional.
 My toddler had to visit the doctor for a checkup.
 During play time, he became the doctor to his “patients” to ease with the uncomfortable feelings of being probed and examined.

-Through pretend play, kids can reverse the roles they may feel vulnerable in.
+Through pretend play, toddlers can reverse the roles they may feel vulnerable in.
 Now they are the ones making decisions during play, regaining some of the control they may feel they’re losing.
 A child going through the difficult transition of moving to a new home will pretend to pack his belongings to bring it to his pretend new house.

-Kids develop an imagination
+Toddlers develop an imagination

-At the root of pretend play is the robust imagination that kids come well-equipped with.
+At the root of pretend play is the robust imagination that toddlers come well-equipped with.
 Pretend play knows no limits.
 Kids are able to be and do anything they want, from fighting crazy monsters to blasting off into space.

 This explains why my son has morphed his desk into a rocket or used a piece of cardboard as his “laptop.”

-Encouraging pretend play boosts and reinforces their imaginations.
+Encouraging toddler pretend play boosts and reinforces their imaginations.
 A desk converts to a rocket, a playground into a house, or Lego into pasta (yep, apparently Lego looks just like pasta).

-Kids can “live through” their pretend toys
+Toddlers can “live through” their pretend toys

 As my toddler protested against taking his nap, did imaginative play come in handy.
 As he sat crying on my lap with Morris in tow, I asked him, “What do you think Morris wants to do right now?”
 And he responded, “Play in the living room.”